apache/iceberg/docs/docs/kafka-connect.md

 one distribution that bundles the Hive Metastore client and related dependencies, and one that does not.
 Copy the distribution archive into the Kafka Connect plugins directory on all nodes.

+## Requirements

+The sink relies on [KIP-447](https://cwiki.apache.org/confluence/display/KAFKA/KIP-447%3A+Producer+scalability+for+exactly+once+semantics) for exactly-once semantics.
+This requires Kafka 2.5 or later.

 ## Configuration

 | Property                                   | Description                                                                                                      |